-West Indian Cherry is a low-branching shrub or small tree originating in tropical America, it natural range extending from Mexico through Central America and the Caribbean to South America, as far south as the state of Rio Grande do Sul, in Brazil.
+West Indian cherry is a low-branching shrub, or small tree originating in tropical America, its natural range extending from Mexico through Central America and the Caribbean to South America, as far south as the state of Rio Grande do Sul, in Brazil.

-It may grow into a small tree reaching heights up to 12 m (40 ft), but is more typically a shrub 3 to 5 m (10 to 16 ft) tall with multiple stems that lean away from the centre, forming a wide-spreading, v-shaped plant.
+It may grow into a small tree reaching heights of up to 12 m (40 ft).
+However, it is typically a shrub 3 to 5 m (10 to 16 ft) tall with multiple stems that lean out from the centre, forming a wide-spreading, V-shaped plant.
 The bark is grey or brown, smooth and dotted with wart-like pores known as lenticels.

-The leaves are oval or club-shaped, 3 to 8 cm (1.2 to 3 in) long, glossy lime-green and arranged in opposite pairs along the branches.
-They normally stay on the plant throughout the year, but some leaf-fall occurs in areas with a pronounced dry season.
+Leaves are oval or club-shaped, 3 to 8 cm (1.2 to 3 in) long, glossy lime-green and arranged in pairs along the branches.
+They usually stay on the plant throughout the year, but some leaf-fall occurs in areas with a pronounced dry season.

-The flowers are small with five pink petals and come into bloom after it rains, which is usually the rainy season in seasonally wet and dry areas or is on and off throughout the year in areas with no distinct dry season.
-They are soon followed green cherry-like fruit, becoming bright red to dark red when ripe, with soft juicy pulp surround three angular seed.
+The flowers are small with five pink petals and bloom after it rains, in the rainy season in seasonally dry areas or intermittently in areas without a distinct dry season.
+They are soon followed by green cherry-like fruit, becoming bright red to dark red when ripe, with soft juicy pulp surround three angular seed.

-The fruit are eaten when fully ripe, mostly fresh out-of-hand but are also commonly made into a refreshing drink.
-The pulp is juicy with an agreeable sourish to sweet flavour, but sometimes can be insipid, depending on the variety, growing conditions and stage of ripeness.
-The fruit pulp is easily processed in fresh juice, purees and fruit syrup or cordial.
+The fruit is eaten when fully ripe, mostly fresh out of hand, though they also make a refreshing drink.
+The pulp is juicy with an agreeable sourish to sweet flavour.
+Still, it can sometimes be insipid, depending on the variety, growing conditions and stage of ripeness.
+Commercial processers usually convert it into fresh juice, purees and fruit syrup or cordial.

-Extracts of the fruit are used as an antioxidant in skincare products, particularly in formulations against skin redness and inflammation.
+Extracts of the fruit are used as antioxidants in skincare products, particularly in formulations against skin redness and inflammation.

-West Indian Cherry grows naturally in humid subtropical and tropical climates, generally in frost-free areas with annual lows of 13 to 25 °C, annual highs of 22 to 35 °C, annual rainfall of 800 to 3200 mm and a dry season of 7 months or less.
+West Indian cherry grows naturally in humid subtropical and tropical climates, generally frost-free areas with annual lows of 13 to 25°C, annual highs of 22 to 37°C, annual rainfall of 800 to 3200 mm and a dry season of 7 months or less.
 It also grows and fruits well in drier areas with irrigation.
-However, it may fail to thrive in areas where the average low of the coldest month is below 8 °C (46 °F) and produce flavourless fruit in places with cool summer temperatures.
+However, plants may fail to thrive in areas where the average low of the coldest month is below 8°C (46°F) and produce flavourless fruit in places with cool summer temperatures.

-The fruit pulp and juice is among the richest known sources of vitamin C (ascorbic acid).
+The fruit pulp and juice are among the richest known sources of vitamin C (ascorbic acid).
 The highest concentration of vitamin C are found in the green fruit, decreasing as the fruit ripens.
-It is most readily available in its natural, or fresh, form and can easily be destroyed during processing into products such juice and vitamin tablets.
+It is most readily available in its natural or fresh form, as it is easily destroyed during processing into products such as juice and vitamin tablets.
 The fresh fruit also has good supplies of vitamin A, beta carotene, folate and iron.

 New plants can be raised from seed, cuttings or using air-layering (circumposing) techniques.

-Performs best on free-draining clay, loam and sand soils of a moderately acid to alkaline nature, generally with a pH of 5.5 to 8.5 and on sites with full to partial sun exposure.
-It has poor tolerance to slow-draining or waterlogged soils and is susceptible to nematode attack, particularly on sandy soils.
+Performs best on free-draining clay, loam and sand soils of a moderately acid to alkaline nature, generally with a pH of 5.5 to 8.5, and on sites with full to partial sun exposure.
+It has poor tolerance to slow-draining or saturated soils and is susceptible to nematode attack, particularly on sandy soils.

-The variety 'Florida sweet' is the most popular and widely cultivated variety, on account of its adaptability to a wide range of subtropical and tropical climates, as well as for its flavoursome fruit, which reportedly is semi-sweet with an apple-like flavour.
+The variety 'Florida sweet' is the most popular and widely cultivated variety, on account of its adaptability to a wide range of subtropical and tropical climates and its flavoursome fruit, which reportedly is semi-sweet with an apple-like flavour.

-It is recorded as naturalised in Puerto Rico and listed as a weed in at least one reference publication, though as a minor weed, and there otherwise does not appear to be any record of it as serious weed or invasive species, despite its widespread introduction and cultivation.
-It is assessed as a low weed risk species for Hawaii, by the Hawaii Pacific Weed Risk Assessment project (HPWRA).
+It is recorded as naturalised in Puerto Rico and is listed as a weed in at least one reference publication.
+However, as a minor weed, and there otherwise does not appear to be any record of it as a serious weed or invasive species, despite its widespread introduction and cultivation.
+It is assessed as a low weed risk species for Hawaii by the Hawaii Pacific Weed Risk Assessment (HPWRA) project.

 Adams, C. D. 1972, Flowering plants of Jamaica, University of the West Indies, Mona, Greater Kingston